 - Future Ready Headline Template (Step 4 – Action 3)

-5. Make a copy of the workshop slide deck to customize as needed.
+5. Make a copy of the Future Ready Learner Process Workshop slide deck to customize.

 Ready to Get Started